BlackJackTone/agdlsadfjl/readme.md

 O1: Adaptation

 The adaptation of our work is reflected in that ASSMJoin can satisfy different situations.
 The required results can be stream data or statistic values, and ASSMJoin can provide various results by adjusting the sampling with techniques detailed in Sec 5.1.
-The adaptation happens in canceling data materialization and changing sampling methods.
+The adaptation happens in changing sampling methods and canceling data materialization.
 We will add these details in Sec 5.1.

 O2: Decision tree